These companies are winners in the debt ceiling deal - KESQ

 New York (CNN) — The debt ceiling deal in Washington did not set off a celebration in the stock market.
 But the bipartisan compromise is causing fireworks for some companies that have emerged as winners.

-Pipeline company Equitrans Midstream spiked around 40% on Tuesday because the agreement contains a surprising call to speed up the creation of a stalled natural gas pipeline called the Mountain Valley Pipeline.
+Shares in pipeline company Equitrans Midstream surged Tuesday because the agreement contains a surprising call to speed up the creation of a stalled natural gas pipeline called the Mountain Valley Pipeline.
+The stock ended the day up around 35%.

 Equitrans is the lead developer of the pipeline project, known as MVP, which has been championed by Democratic Sen. Joe Manchin.